-Civil Rights Advocates Concerned That Betsy DeVos Will Not Stand Up for All Children
+Betsy DeVos Will Not Stand Up for All Children, Civil Rights Advocates Warn

 The “alarming record” of billionaire heiress Betsy DeVos, President-elect Donald Trump’s nominee to lead the Department of Education, has national civil rights groups warning that the ideologically-driven conservative will not be an advocate for all children.

-DeVos, who appeared before the U.S. Senate Committee on Health, Education, Labor & Pensions (HELP) at 5pm EST on Tuesday for her confirmation hearing, is not an educator and has never led a state agency or school, nor has she ever been a public school parent or public school student, Wade Henderson, president and CEO of The Leadership Conference on Civil and Human Rights, pointed out on a conference call on Tuesday.
+DeVos, who appeared before the U.S. Senate Committee on Health, Education, Labor & Pensions (HELP) [...] on Tuesday for her confirmation hearing, is not an educator and has never led a state agency or school, nor has she ever been a public school parent or public school student, Wade Henderson, president and CEO of The Leadership Conference on Civil and Human Rights, pointed out on a conference call on Tuesday.

 More troubling are her efforts to advance private charter schools, voucher programs, and donations to anti-LGBTQ groups, which, Henderson said, “demonstrate that she seeks to undermine bedrock American principles of equal opportunity, nondiscrimination, and public education itself,” making her “wholly unqualified” for the position of secretary of Education.